David Carr (journalist): Death

 On February 12, 2015, at around 9 p.m.
-EST, Carr collapsed in the newsroom of The New York Times, and was pronounced dead at Mount Sinai Roosevelt Hospital, at the age of 58.
+EST, Carr collapsed in the newsroom of The New York Times and was pronounced dead at Mount Sinai Roosevelt Hospital, at the age of 58.
 The cause of death was lung cancer, with heart disease listed as a contributing factor.

 Legacy

-In September 2015, The New York Times announced a fellowship in his name that would be dedicated to fostering the growth and development of journalists.
+In September 2015, The New York Times announced a fellowship in his name which would be dedicated to fostering the growth and development of journalists.
 The first three fellowship recipients, chosen by a panel of Times editors from among more than 600 applicants, were John Herrman, a co-editor and media reporter for The Awl; Amanda Hess, a staff writer at Slate; and Greg Howard, a reporter for Deadspin.

 In 2016, a David Carr Prize for Emerging Writers at SXSW was presented to author Jaime Boust.
-The piece was to cover what is exciting (or unnerving) about life in the coming years in 2,000 words or less.
+The piece will cover what is exciting (or unnerving) about life in the coming years in 2,000 words or less.

+A character in the TV series The Girls on the Bus is partially based on Carr.